-The mining industry is cyclical in nature and demand for the Company's services can vary with the cycle.
-With a pressing need to replenish mineral reserves for both gold and battery metals, the industry appears to be in the early stages of the exploration cycle.
-According to S&P Global Market Intelligence, global non-ferrous exploration budgets were at \$12.8 billion in 2023, which is only 60% of the \$21.5 billion spent at the peak of the last cycle in 2012.
-The mining industry remains in the discovery phase and will need to undergo an intensive, multi-year infill drilling period to develop new mines and address the projected supply gaps in various commodities.
+Amidst prevailing market dynamics, the mining industry remains in the discovery phase and will need to undergo an intensive, multi-year exploration and infill drilling period to develop new mines and address the projected supply gaps in various commodities.
 Many of these new mineral deposits will be in challenging, hard-to-reach areas, necessitating complex drilling solutions and increasing the demand for Major Drilling's specialized services.

-The Company's position as the leader in specialized drilling continues to be a factor in attracting business from senior companies, and the Company is proud to maintain the industry's largest, most modern fleet.
-To strengthen its leadership position in the industry, the Company expects to spend approximately \$65 million in capital expenditures in fiscal 2025, including more investments to equip its rigs with the latest technology.
+The Company's position as the leader in specialized drilling continues to be a factor in attracting business from senior mining companies, and the Company is proud to maintain the industry's largest, most modern fleet.
+To strengthen its leadership position in the industry, the Company expects to spend approximately \$70 million in capital expenditures in fiscal 2026.